 Data about how you use our services and website and data that you publish on our website or online services will be processed as part of the website operation and ensure relevant content is available to you.
 This data is published for maintenance and administrative purposes and data will be processed for the lawful ground of consent and legitimate interests.

 - Technical Data

 Use of the website will involve processing data such as ip address, login data, browser details, views and navigation paths.
 The data is processed to administer our website and deliver relevant content to you.
 The lawful ground for processing this data is consent and our legitimate interests.

 This includes your data about marketing preferences for marketing information from us and third parties and your communication preferences.
 Such processing is to allow you to participate in promotions, receive content on new material and courses, to deliver marketing material to you and to understand the effectiveness of the advertising.
 Our lawful ground for processing is consent and our legitimate interests which in this case enables us to study the use of our services and to enable the growth of those services.

 We may process your personal data without your knowledge or consent in circumstances where this is required or permitted by law.

 All the personal data we have is stored on our database in the UK.
 The only exception relates to a small number of nominated courses where the third party provider is in the EU.
 To enable access to the related online package we are required to send your email address to a third party provider in the EU.
 This is necessary to perform the contract and consent will be requested in our terms of business.

 Disclosure of your information

-You currently have the right at any time to ask for a copy of the information about you that we hold in addition to your right to be forgotten.
+To exercise any of the above rights please email the data controller (contact details are below). at any time to ask for a copy of the information about you that we hold in addition to your right to be forgotten.
 If you would like to make a request for information please go to our website.

 Retention of your data